Kehl Management History

 Kehl Management Today

-Today, the Kehl’s now have substantial ownership interest in and manage the Riverside Casino and Golf Resort in Washington County which opened in 2006 and the Grand Falls Casino Resort in Lyon County, Iowa, which opened in 2011.
+Today, the Kehl’s have majority ownership in Elite Casino Resorts LLC, which owns and operates Riverside Casino and Golf Resort in Washington County which opened in 2006, Grand Falls Casino Resort in Lyon County, Iowa, which opened in 2011, and Rhythm City Casino Resort, which reopened in 2016.
 Riverside Casino and Golf Resort received one of only four new Iowa gaming licenses awarded by the Iowa Racing and Gaming Commission out of ten applications in 2005.
 Grand Falls Casino Resort was the only license awarded by the Iowa Racing and Gaming Commission of four applications in 2010.
-In 2014, the Kehl’s became owners of the existing Rhythm City Casino in Davenport and are currently developing a new land based casino resort to replace the existing riverboat.
+In 2014, the Kehl’s became owners of the existing Rhythm City Casino in Davenport and opened a land based casino resort to replace the existing riverboat in June 2016.

 For all these properties, Kehl Management focuses on providing the highest possible level of guest satisfaction, in high quality facilities with multiple amenities, utilizing a conservative management style all aimed at increasing revenues which insure maximum returns for the not for profit license holders, the county and cities in which they reside, and profits for the local investors.